OlivierLD/raspberry-coffee/RESTNavServer/launchers/other-clients/README.md

   - LSM303
   - HTU21DF
   - ... and more
   - Those sensors are producing data read by the Multiplexer, and turned into NMEA to be used like any other NMEA data.
-This way, those sensors can produce data regarding Air Temperature, Atmospheric Pressure, all thgis kind of things, that would be propably cheaper than a commercial NMEA station.
+This way, those sensors can produce data regarding Air Temperature, Atmospheric Pressure, all this kind of things, this would be probably cheaper than a commercial NMEA station providing this kind of information.

 The Multiplexer can then send those data _**to**_ different channels, like - as above:
 - Serial ports